Stephen-c-Kelly/WorldLeaderQuiz/README.md

 ## Project Description

 "World Leaders" is an online quiz game built to help you memorize the names of world leaders and the countries where they lead.
 You will be able to pick a global region like Asia or Europe.
+This game will initially have one region - Europe.
 During gameplay, you'll see a series of 20 cards (presented individually) representing countries in that region.
 Below the country title and the official flag, you will see a multiple-choice question with 4 options: the name of the correct world leader and 3 other leaders in the region.
 After you make a selection, you'll see if your choice was correct or incorrect (if incorrect, you'll also see the correct option).
 Users win if they are above 60% correct for the region.

 The game is not timed; you can take as long as you want to choose your answers.
 This game is built in HTML, CSS, and Javascript.